 Women have found their place in every profession in the world.
 There are women CEOs of multinational companies, women doctors, women engineers and women scientists.
-Nobody bats an eyelid anymore even when women to go space.
+But construction?

 That has always been a man’s world.
 Or so goes the common perception.

 Truth however is that women have been doing labor-intensive jobs from as far back as World War II when so many of our men where away, fighting for our country.
-The shortage in the labor force was made up by women who stepped up to work in factories and shipyards, digging ditches, operating huge cranes and doing anything and everything they could to keep the national flag flying high.
+Women solved the enusing shortage in the labor force.
+They worked in factories and shipyards, digging ditches, operating huge cranes.
+They did anything and everything they could to keep the country’s economy running.

 But the going was not easy when the men returned from war to take back their place.
-“Hard-hatted women” who still wanted to work shoulder-to-shoulder in primarily male-dominated workforces had to face all sorts of obstruction and ridicule.
-But a small number of them persevered, holding the space for future generations of American women who came along in later years and wanted to do the same.
+“Hard-hatted women” who still wanted to work shoulder-to-shoulder in primarily male-dominated workforces faced obstruction and ridicule.
+But a small number of them persevered.
+They paved the way for future generations of American women who wanted to do the same.

 The first documented report of women in construction was from as far back as the late 1800s.
 Emily Roebling was the `first woman field engineer’ who was involved in the completion of the Brooklyn Bridge.
 Louise Blanchard was the first American woman to work as a professional architect.
 Lilian Gilbreth graduated as an industrial engineer and was the first honorary member of the Society of Women Engineers.

-The pioneering spirit of these women set the stage for others to dare to dream as well, and in 1979, Barbara Res – the first female hard-hat boss in United States — was put in charge of the construction of the Trump Tower.
+The pioneering spirit of these women set the stage for others to dare to dream as well.
+In 1979, Barbara Res – the first female hard-hat boss in United States — led the construction of the Trump Tower.

 Today, even though the percentage of women working in construction is below 10%, the last decade or so has proved that women are not averse to finding jobs in this tough but rewarding field that has always been in high demand.